raylsnetwork/Enygma/enygma_payments/protocol_description.md

 * I know the secret key of one of the items in this anonymity set of $$k$$ public keys;
 * I know the amount and random factor of the commitment that contains my balance in this set of $$k$$ commitments;
+* I am not spending more funds than the funds I have;
+* The total amount of funds I am spending is being credited to the other participants in this anonymity set;
-* The nullifier is well-formed and uses my secret key and the latest block number;
+* The nullifier is well-formed.
+Therefore, it is derived from my secret key and the latest block number;
 * The private messaging tags are well-formed.
 Therefore, they use the shared secret I have obtained previously with each of the $$k-1$$ participants and the latest block number or the random factor that opens a commitment from the anonymity set for the index of the sender.

 #### Ciphertexts